slintak/network_monitoring/README.md

 -------------

 Main Grafana dashboard can be found in `dashboards/network.json`.
-To use this dashboard you need to import it in your Grafanafill three variables:
+To use this dashboard you need to import it in your Grafana and set three variables:

 - `Main Wifi AP Hostname` -- hostname of your WiFi acccess point.
 - `Main Router Hostaname` -- hostname of your main router.